 Being the largest lake in Europe, Lake Alqueva is the most well-known in Alentejo.
 For its size but also for its beauty, up close or from a vantage viewpoint such as Monsaraz.

-Visit or sleep in one of the Alqueva’s “aldeias ribeirinhas” (riverside villages): Luz, Estrela, Alqueva, Amieira, Juromenha, Monsaraz.
+Visit or sleep in one of the Alqueva’s “aldeias ribeirinhas” (waterside villages): Luz, Estrela, Alqueva, Amieira, Juromenha, Monsaraz.
 There won’t be any shortage of activities around here.
 Try fishing.
 Rent a boat or go on a small cruise starting from Cais da Barragem, Marina da Amieira or Centro Náutico de Monsaraz.

 As if Lake Alqueva was not enough, take the chance to get to know other lakes and dams perfect for the activity which you seek.
 Montargil and Maranhão are good examples.
 Further south, memorise the names Divor, Vigia, Odivelas, Alvito, Santa Clara.
 If you are into river beaches, follow the Alentejo fields to your ideal spot and refresh in the hot Summer months: Praia Fluvial de Monsaraz, Praia Fluvial de Mourão, Praia Fluvial da Tapada Grande (Mina de S. Domingos, Mértola), Praia Fluvial da Ponte do Paço (Mora), several beaches in Montargil.

 8 – Participate in pop/rock music or popular festivals

 Participating in an event is certainly one of the best things to do in Alentejo.
 Why?
 Because this is the way for you to easily get in contact with the population who is proud of Alentejo traditions.
-There are many events around the whole region.
+There are many events in Alentejo, throughout the whole region.
 Throughout the year, you will always have a celebrating municipality.
 This will certainly give you a sample of the best things the village has to offer.
 For those who live there and the ones who visit.